Maegan Fairchild

 Large institutions often have loads of resources available for students, but it can be time consuming and difficult to track down these resources when you need them most.
 Below, I've compiled a (very) partial database of Student Resources available at UM.
 (Ctrl+F keywords like "first generation", "writing", "ADHD" to quickly find what you're looking for below.)

 Campus Information center.
-(Partial Update: September 24, 2021.)
+(Partial Update: March 25, 2026.)

 Accessibility and Accommodations

 The site also maintains a page for other campus services, including information about accessible and gender inclusive restrooms on campus.
-Students facing mobility challenges who pre-qualify through SSD have access to Michigan's Paratransit Service, which offers 'curb to curb' rides booked a day in advance.
+Students facing mobility challenges who pre-qualify through SAAS have access to Michigan's Paratransit Service, which offers 'curb to curb' rides booked a day in advance.
 (Note that the application offers the option to specify a service date range for temporary disabilities.)

 Academic Writing Resources

-Some students may have access to dedicated writing courses, in addition to these services: click here for more on international student resources, and here for transfer student resources.
+Some students may have access to dedicated writing courses, in addition to these services: click here for more on international and multilingual student resources, and here for transfer student resources.
 Finally, check out the writing center's guides on common questions and issues.
 (Note that some of these things work a little differently in philosophy courses: I'll help you navigate these differences before your first paper, but you might also check out Jim Pryor's excellent Guidelines on Writing a Philosophy Paper.)

 For Graduate Students: The Sweetland Center also offers workshops and writing groups for UM graduate students, and hosts a very helpful collection of resources for teaching and grading writing.